taw/assert-equal-with-highlighting/README.md

 TODO
 ====

-assert-equal-with-highlighting is an old-style Rails plugin, and it could really use removing dependence on ActionController, and making it a proper gem.
+assert-equal-with-highlighting started as an old-style Rails plugin, it could really use turning it into a proper gem.

 Since order of hashes is unpredictable in 1.8.x (and predictable, but not in useful way in 1.9), highlighting of hashes is pretty bad.